-The standard installation includes the project “VacationDaysSpringBoot” that demonstrates all deployment details.
-As usual, you create and test your decision model in Excel and then simply add the property “spring.boot=On” to the file “project.properties”.
-Then you double-click on the provide file “runLocalServer.bat” (the same for all models).
-When you double-click on it for the first time, it will install the necessary software (including SpringBoot jar-files).
+As usual, you create and test your decision model in Excel and then simply add the property “deployment=rest” or “deployment=spring-boot” to the file “project.properties”.
+Then you double-click on the provide file “runLocalServer.bat” (the same for both projects).
+When you double-click on it for the first time, it will install the necessary software (including Undertow or SpringBoot jar-files).
 Then it will build your model in such a way that it can be deployed as a RESTful web service on the local server.
 After a successful start of the server you should see a console screen that looks like this one:

 To test your RESTful web service, double-click on the provide file “testLocalServer.bat” (the same for all models).
 When you double-click on this file, it will run a test and you will see the results on both (server and client) screens similar to this picture:

 Invoking the Service From Java.
-The example “VacationDaysSpringBoot” includes the Java class “TestLocalServer” (in the folder “src”) that demonstrates how to invoke the deployed service from Java.
+The example “SampleGeneratedClient.java” (in the folder “src/test/java”) demonstrates how to invoke the deployed service from Java.
 Here is the code:

 Here are the execution results: